-If you submit a complete application it will take approximately 1.5 to 3.5 months to receive a Development Permit.
-A Building Permit will take approximately six weeks to obtain.
+Upon receipt of a complete application it will take approximately 1.5 to 3.5 months to obtain a Development Permit, a Building Permit will take approximately six weeks..

 Who can help me prepare my plans for a Development Permit for a Garden Suite?

 We recommend you work with a building designer or licensed builder to prepare your plans.
 If you’re looking for someone to work with, you could try:

 - Asking your friends or family for recommendations;

 - Searching online for local building designers and/or licensed builders; and/or